-Freshman and Sophomore students must complete 8 hours per semester (16 hours per school year).
-Junior and Senior students must complete 10 hours per semester (20 hours per school year).
+Senior students must complete 4 hours per semester of service (8 hours per school year).
 Students may begin working on fall service hours during the summer and spring service hours during Christmas break.
 Service hours, beyond the requirements, may not be carried over from first to second semester.
 Documentation of Christian Service must be submitted to the High School office before the end of the semester.